CONVEX

 Current Macro RegimeSTAGFLATIONSTABLE

 Large caps represent the mature phase of the corporate lifecycle.
-They have established market positions, diversified revenue streams, global operations, and substantial analyst coverage.
+They have established market positions, diversified revenue streams, global operations, and significant analyst coverage.
 Most generate consistent free cash flow, which they return to shareholders through dividends and share buybacks.
-Their scale creates both competitive moats and structural rigidity: a large-cap company rarely doubles in a year, but it also rarely collapses without significant warning.
+Their sheer scale also creates competitive moats: distribution networks, brand equity, regulatory relationships, and balance sheet strength that smaller competitors cannot easily replicate.

 Large caps are the backbone of global equity markets.
 The S&P 500 alone represents approximately 80% of total U.S. equity market capitalization.
-Trillions of dollars in index funds and ETFs track large-cap benchmarks, creating enormous and largely price-insensitive passive flows that shape daily volume and intraday liquidity patterns.
+Trillions of dollars in index funds and ETFs track large-cap benchmarks, creating massive, predictable passive flows that influence price behavior in ways that fundamentals alone cannot explain.

 For active traders, large caps offer several structural advantages: